leonitousconforti/the-moby-effect/docs/modules/DockerEngine.ts.md

   detach?: T
   containerId: string
   command: string | Array<string>
+}) => Effect.Effect<
-}) => Effect<[socket: T extends true ? void : RawSocket | MultiplexedSocket, execId: string], ExecsError, Execs>
+  [socket: T extends true ? void : RawSocket | MultiplexedSocket, execId: string], Endpoints.ExecsError,
+  Endpoints.Execs
+>
 ```

 Added in v1.0.0

 ## execWebsockets

-Implements the `docker exec` command in a blocking fashion with
+Implements the `docker exec` command in a blocking fashion with websockets as
-websockets as the underlying transport instead of the docker engine exec
+the underlying transport instead of the docker engine exec apis so that is
-apis so that is can be compatible with web.
+can be compatible with web.

 **Signature**